 Later in the trial, her friend and also her father-in-law Don Sneiderman said that Andrea Sneiderman called them and told them Russell Sneiderman had been shot before she arrived at the hospital.

-A defense assertion in the trial was that Andrea Sneiderman seduced and manipulated Hemy Neuman into killing Russell Sneiderman.
+was that Andrea Sneiderman seduced and manipulated Hemy Neuman into killing Russell Sneiderman.

 Andrea Sneiderman after it was established she talked to a witness.